COVID-19 and the Ears, Nose & Throat – A Layman’s Guide

 Makes sense, but now what?

 Longer-term healthcare goals should ideally aim for virus extinction or at least disabling the virus’s ability to rampantly infect the population and overrun the healthcare system.
 Viral eradication historically entails the use of a vaccine.
-Although brilliant scientific minds are collaborating and working at break-neck speed, it will take time to test potential vaccines for safety and efficacy.
-The risk of premature use is significant!
-It can perilously invoke hypersensitivity responses that can cause those vaccinated and subsequently exposed, to have heightened immune responses that may increase symptoms and likelihood of death.
-There is no way around it!
-Safe and effective vaccine development requires testing over time.
-We are no more likely to reduce this timing than to shorten the time to bake a cake!
+Although brilliant scientific minds are collaborating and working at break-neck speed.

 - Stop COVID-19 from attacking and replicating

 Scientists and doctors will continue to explore ways to stop the virus from gaining entrance into the host, and/or from replicating in the host.
-Clinical trials are in progress around the world and doctors and scientists from around the world are sharing information in real time and collaborating to find solutions.
-Repurposing existing medications with known safety data is the quickest method, but often the least promising option.
+Clinical trials are ongoing around the world and doctors and scientists from around the world are sharing information in real time and collaborating to find solutions.

 - Return to work